Vashar20/vshariati.com/content/_index.md

           size: cover
           position: center
           parallax: false
-  - block: markdown
+  # - block: markdown
-    content:
+  #   content:
-      title: '📚 My Research'
+  #     title: '📚 My Research'
-      subtitle: ''
+  #     subtitle: ''
-      text: |-
+  #     text: |-
-        Use this area to speak to your mission.
+  #       Use this area to speak to your mission.
 I'm a research scientist in the Moonshot team at DeepMind.
 I blog about machine learning, deep learning, and moonshots.
+#

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+  #       I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+  #

-        Please reach out to collaborate 😃
+  #       Please reach out to collaborate 😃
-    design:
+  #   design:
-      columns: '1'
+  #     columns: '1'
   - block: collection
     id: papers
     content:
-      title: Featured Publications
+      title: Upcoming Publications
       filters:
         folders:
           - publication
         featured_only: true
     design:
       view: article-grid
-      columns: 2
+      columns: 3
   - block: collection
     content:
       title: Recent Publications